-J. The authority shall not preapprove income tax credits under this section that combined would exceed seventy million dollars in any calendar year, except as provided by this subsection and subsection K of this section.
+J. The authority shall not preapprove income tax credits under this section that combined would exceed $125,000,000 in any calendar year, except as provided by this subsection and subsection K of this section.
 A preapproved amount applies against the dollar limit for the year in which the application was submitted regardless of whether the initial preapproval period extends into the following year or years.
-The authority shall not preapprove income tax credits under this section for any taxpayer in excess of thirty million dollars in any calendar year.
+The authority shall not preapprove income tax credits under this section for any taxpayer in excess of $30,000,000 in any calendar year.

 K. The authority shall reallocate the amount of income tax credits that are voluntarily relinquished under subsection L of this section, that lapse under subsection M of this section or that lapse under subsection P of this section.
 The reallocation shall be to other businesses that applied under this section in the original credit year based on priority placement.
 Once reallocated, the amount of the credit applies against the dollar limit of the original credit year regardless of the year in which the reallocation occurs.

 L. A taxpayer may voluntarily relinquish unused credit amounts in writing to the authority.